shunliz/AWS-certificate/aws-netquiz2.md

    \(ELB will see the customer IPs so can restrict access, deny all is basically have no rules in outbound traffic, implicit, and its stateful so would work\)
 4. Configure a VPC NACL to allow web traffic from your customers’ IPs and deny all outbound traffic \(NACL is stateless, deny all will not work\)

+**Question 12**

+A user has created a VPC with public and private subnets using the VPC wizard.
+Which of the below mentioned statements is true in this scenario?

+1. AWS VPC will automatically create a NAT instance with the micro size
+2. **VPC bounds the main route table with a private subnet and a custom route table with a public subnet**
+3. User has to manually create a NAT instance
+4. VPC bounds the main route table with a public subnet and a custom route table with a private subnet

+**Question 13**

+A user has launched an EC2 instance and installed a website with the Apache webserver.
+The webserver is running but the user is not able to access the website from the Internet.
+What can be the possible reason for this failure?

+1. **The security group of the instance is not configured properly.**
+2. The instance is not configured with the proper key-pairs.
+3. The Apache website cannot be accessed from the Internet.
+4. Instance is not configured with an elastic IP.